ENO Skyloft Review

 You can love a product for one particular use, even when it doesn't have a lot of versatility, and that's exactly how we feel about the Skyloft.
 As we've mentioned so far — it shines with excellent comfort, a quick and fool-proof set-up, and durable fabric that's ready for a rough lifestyle, but it's weight and bulk keep it close to home, and its low weight capacity makes it hard to hang with all but your tiniest friends.

-The Skyloft is an excellent and innovative day hammock but, if you want a versatile model that can take you from the BBQ to the backcountry, take a look at the Top Pick for Ultralight Versatility, the Sea to Summit Pro system that we put together or the close contender, the ENO Sublink.
-Two other models that impressed us with their versatile performance were the Dutchware Chameleon and the Dream Hammock Sparrow, both boasting zip in, removable bug netting, and simple to pitch design.
+The Skyloft is an excellent and innovative day hammock but, if you want a versatile model that can take you from the BBQ to the backcountry, take a look at its sibling, the ENO Skylite that offers a lower weight in the same basic design.

-This model is the priciest of the day-use hammocks we tested.
-It is significantly more costly than the next most expensive options of the ENO Sub6, ENO Doublenest, and Sea to Summit Pro.
+This model is by far the priciest of the day-use hammocks we tested.
 Even so, we feel that its value is strong because its comfort is noticeably higher than all of the other day hammocks.

 This hammock should be your go-to napping spot this summer due to the amazing comfort that a flatter position can offer.
 Just set it up in your backyard every afternoon and get ready for a good snooze.
 Add an underquilt and a blanket, and extend your al fresco napping into the fall.

 — Elizabeth Paashaus